 If you were convicted of a felony, your voting rights may vary from state to state.
-Learn more here.
+Learn more from Restore Your Vote.

 Do I need to re-register if I've moved?

-Yes, if you have changed your address, changed your name, or need to change your political party, you must re-register.
-Check out our Election Center for information for the requirements in your state.
+Yes, if you have changed your address or changed your name, you must re-register.
+Voter registration policies and processes vary by state.
+Check out Rock the Vote’s Election Center for more information about registering to vote in your state.